 Implementing these four tips into your service business today will make a huge difference to your recruiting.

 Of course, there’s a lot more to learn with CEO Warrior.
-So, I have a question for you…
+So, we have a question for you…